Blog Big Red Oak

 Get on the Bus: Collaborative Leadership

-– This article is one in a series by Lee de Lang, Managing Partner at Big Red Oak, about his learning experiences in leadership.
+– This article is one in a series by Lee de Lang, Founder at Big Red Oak, about his learning experiences in leadership.

 Tentative, dynamic, lonely, exhilarating, intimidating, rewarding, frustrating, uplifting.